jackdoe/detective/book/week-4.md

 ```

-`def` is a python keyword that tells it, look whatever is after that, before `(`, is the name of the function, and inside `(...)` is information coming into the function, like in `sum`'s case, it is the two numbers we want to sum, and since we dont know the numbers before someone calls `sum(1,2)`, we use those placeholders `a` and `b`, what we know is
+Whatever is between `def` and `(` is the name of the function, in the above example its `sum`.
+Between `()` you put in the name of the variables you expect to use when someone calls your function.
+I want to sum two numbers, I dont know what the numbers are, so I just make two variables `a, b` and expect whoever calls my function to give me the numbers, like `r = sum(1737,1231231)`

 ## [DAY-2] Dungeon Game
 ## [DAY-3] Dungeon Game
 ## [DAY-4] Dungeon Game